rampal-punia/django-object-detection/README.md

 - Detect object on an image with YoloV5/custom pre-trained model.

 ### Note
-a default.png in media is required for user-profile.
-Create media folder and add a  'default.png' file here.
+An image with the name **default.png** in media folder is required for user-profile.
+Create media folder and add any image file with this name 'default.png'.

 ## Steps to use locally.
 ```bash